salesforce/apex-mockery/README.md

 - Create your own unlocked/2GP package with your namespace containing the sources

 It's [not recommended](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_dependency_overview.htm#:~:text=Can%20a%20managed%202GP%20package%20depend%20on%20an,on%20a%20managed%201GP%20or%20managed%202GP%20package.) for a 2GP package to depends on an unlocked package, namespaced or not (ISV scenario).

+#### `global` classes and methods

+The library includes an unlocked package with a namespace, and the classes and methods use the `global` modifier.
+This [design](https://github.com/salesforce/apex-mockery/wiki/Unlocked-Package-namespace-strategy) enables you to access them outside the namespace, whether in other namespaces or unmanaged code.

+If you want to include the library in your own managed package and use Apex Mockery for your tests, convert these global classes and methods to public.
+This approach ensures that your package does not expose Apex Mockery when customers install it.

+> [!TIP]
+> We recommend ISVs use Apex Mockery as ["unpackaged metadata"](https://developer.salesforce.com/docs/atlas.en-us.pkg2_dev.meta/pkg2_dev/sfdx_dev_dev2gp_unpackaged_md.htm#:~:text=Specify%20Unpackaged%20Metadata%20for%20Package%20Version%20Creation%20Tests).
+> This approach ensures that the library is not included in the package distribution.

 ## Usage